SignalK/specification/gitbook-docs/resources.md

 The Signal K server will emit a Delta UPDATE message for the deleted resource _(with a value of `null`)_ upon success.

+__Note:__ _Attempting to delete a resource may fail due to it containing links / references to other resources, permissions, etc._ See [Request/Response](request_response.md) for details.

-### Via HTTP
+### via HTTP

-Send an HTTP DELETE request to the path of the resource _(which includes the resource uuid)_.
+Send an HTTP DELETE request to the path of the resource that is to be removed.

 _Example:_
 ```
 DELETE http://localhost:3000/signalk/v1/api/vessels/resources/notes/urn:mrn:signalk:uuid:36f9b6b5-959f-46a1-8a68-82159742aadd
 ```

-### Via a Delta
+### via a Delta

-Send a PUT message to the appropriate resource path containing a payload with a value of `null`.
+Send a PUT message to the path of the resource to be removed with a value of `null`.

 ```json
 {